ML-Project-ccny/ASL-Learner/README.md

 However, it didn’t seem to improve the user experience and we’ve decided to simply implement custom thresholds in the backend for those letters since the purpose of our project is to teach a user how to do the fingerspelling.
 The human mind is much more advanced than our model.
 If a user places his thumb finger just a little bit differently from what our model could understand, another person would be able to identify the gesture from the context correctly.

 ### Frontend/ backend
-One of the front end challenges were figuring out which react hooks to use.
-Another challenge was for the register and login pages when we tried to use api call to save user info or create new user at the backend.
-We had use useState() function to make that possible.
-We also had to give user states for each page for the page to know which user it is
+One of the front-end challenges was figuring out which react hooks to use.
+Another challenge was for the register and login pages when we tried to use an API call to save user info or create a new user at the backend.
+We had to use the useState() function to make that possible.
+We also had to give user states for each pages to know which user it is.

 ## Future Work